dgop92/evepcount/README.md

 ## Motivation

 My main motivation was building a project to learn message queues.
 I picked a people counting system because AI services are not instantaneous and take some time to process and return a response.
-Note: I have not implemented the component of counting people in images (Working in progress)
+Note: The implementation of counting people in images is just a simple HOG face recognition algorithm

 ## Run App